 We haven't forgotten about trampolining and Springtots, we are working with and being advised by British Gymnastics on how we can re-introduce this sport in the future.
 We will be in contact with you once we have more information.
 Don't forget to visit our gymnastics at home web page for video's, activities and information.

 4pm – 5pm

 5 pm – 6 pm

 Beginners 4-6 years

-It’s important that we enjoy our return to gymnastics in a Covid-secure environment and we continue to follow the recommended guidance that has been implemented for everyone's safety.
+It’s important that we enjoy our return to gymnastics in a Covid secure environment and we continue to follow the recommended guidelines that have been implemented for everyone's safety.

 Information for booking

 Bookings can be made over the phone or in-person

 Customers that pay in 12-week blocks will automatically have credit on their account to re-book